 The Water Patrol program is a citizen engagement program designed to expand our network of observers trained to recognize, document, and report pollution on our waterways.
 The program informs and empowers citizens to participate in keeping our water clean as they go about their lives on or around the water in Miami.
 If pollution is reported, we will take action to stop or correct the problem.
 The goal of this program is to reach "A Thousand Eyes on the Water," or to train 500 community members through this work.
 In partnership with Ransom Everglades School, we have launched a branch of this program targeted specifically at middle and high school student teams to identify pollution in Biscayne Bay via monthly boat patrols.
 Free Water Patrol trainings are also being offered to members of the public.

-MWK's new Junior Waterkeeper program will educate local youth and promote student involvement in protecting and defending Biscayne Bay and surrounding waters.
-MWK will select Junior Waterkeeper Ambassadors from local elementary, junior and high schools.
-The Ambassadors will be trained by MWK staff and will learn about water issues impacting our watershed.
+MWK's Junior Ambassador program educates local youth and promotes student involvement in protecting and defending Biscayne Bay and surrounding waters.
+MWK selects Junior Ambassadors from local high schools across Miami-Dade County.
+The Ambassadors are trained by MWK staff and learn about water issues impacting our watershed.
 The students participate in four service learning events and four advocacy trainings throughout the year where they learn about environmental threats, civic engagement, creative problem solving, public speaking, and more.
 At the end of the year, the students give a presentation to a community group about our watershed, Biscayne Bay, current threats, and possible solutions.
 The Junior Ambassador program is designed to engage students in taking an active role in protecting the environment and inspire future leaders in the community.